Courses Of Study

-These courses are for the undergraduate student who plans on taking advantage of language study opportunities outside the USA, living with a family for total language immersion, or attending a language school while at the same time studying the culture of the country.
-Students will be expected to complete all course requirements upon their return to the United States.
-(5 or 10 credits)
+These courses are for the undergraduate student who plan on taking advantage of language study opportunities outside the USA, living with a family for total language immersion, or attending a language school while at the same time studying the culture of the country.
+Students will be expected to complete all course requirements upon their return to the United States. (five or 10 credits)

-ITL 197: International Cooperative Education (5 credits) Provides students with an opportunity to earn college credit for work experiences, internships, or volunteer service in an international setting.
+ITL 197: International Cooperative Education (five credits) Provides students with an opportunity to earn college credit for work experiences, internships, or volunteer service in an international setting.

 ITL 198: International Cooperative Education (five credits) A continuation of ITL 197.

 ITL 197: International Cooperative Education (five credits) For International Students Studying in the U.S.

 Please go to International Education Programs to learn about Study, Intern and Volunteer Abroad programs that are sponsored by the Seattle Colleges as well as funding options.